 Safety: AGVs are automatic guided vehicles which operate on a pre-programmed route.
 The programming can be as simple or as complicated as a facility’s needs dictate.
 Due to their automated motion through a facility, AGVs require multiple safety features such as motion sensors, cameras, audible alarms, flashing lights and other essential safety features to ensure the safety of personnel and products.

 IIoT 4.0: The Industrial Internet of Things is a system that allows the AGV to communicate with the operations manager in a way that offers intel and data on the individual units as they run through their pre-programmed route.
 It also sends alerts if something isn’t working at top efficiency and when planned maintenance should take place.
-This reduces downtime in a facility improving efficiency.
+This reduces downtime in a facility, improving efficiency.

-Maneuverability: An AGV can be designed to offer high-precision movement including zero-radius turning, forward, backward, left/right turning and even crabbing to make the most of the space in your production facility.
+Maneuverability: An AGV can be designed to offer high-precision movement, including zero-radius turning, forward, backward, left/right turning, and even crabbing to make the most of the space in your production facility.

-Robust Building Materials: Because AGVs are designed to work seamlessly through multiple cycles, and often in harsh work environments, it is important to understand the quality of steel, wheels, motors and other essential parts that bring the custom, heavy-duty AGV together.
+Robust Building Materials: Because AGVs are designed to work seamlessly through multiple cycles and often in harsh work environments, it is important to understand the quality of steel, wheels, motors and other essential parts that bring the custom, heavy-duty AGV together.
 The better the quality, the longer life your AGV will have.

 Installation Services: Who better to install your AGV system than those who have designed and manufactured your AGV?
-Look for a company who will offer you turn-key solutions, designing, building and installing your AGV system.
+Look for a company that will offer you turn-key solutions, designing, building and installing your AGV system.

 Aftermarket Support: No one expects their material handling equipment to fail, but like any piece of equipment with moving parts, an AGV requires maintenance services.
-Parts are also an important aspect of maintenance and you should be sure that your AGV design/build team will be able to service your needs for years to come.
+Parts are also an important aspect of maintenance, and you should be sure that your AGV design/build team will be able to service your needs for years to come.